Delirium: Dementia in ICU survivors

-Between 50% and 70% of ICU patients have permanent problems with brain dysfunction similar to those experienced by Alzheimer's or TBI (traumatic brain injury) patients, leaving many ICU survivors permanently disabled.
+Between 50% and 70% of people admitted to the ICU have permanent problems with brain dysfunction similar to those experienced by people with Alzheimer's or those with a traumatic brain injury, leaving many ICU survivors permanently disabled.
 This is a distressing personal and public health problem and continues to receive increasing attention in ongoing investigations.

 The implications of such an "acquired dementia-like illness" can profoundly debilitate a person's livelihood level, often dismantling his/her life in practical ways like impairing one's ability to find a car in a parking lot, complete shopping lists, or perform job-related tasks done previously for years.
 The societal implications can be enormous when considering work-force issues related to the inability of wage-earners to work due to their own ICU stay or that of someone else they must care for.

 Epidemiology

-The highest rates of delirium (often 50% to 75% of people) occurs among those who are critically ill in the intensive care unit (ICU).
+The highest rates of delirium (often 50–75% of people) occur among those who are critically ill in the intensive care unit (ICU).
 This was historically referred to as "ICU psychosis" or "ICU syndrome"; however, these terms are now widely disfavored in relation to the operationalized term ICU delirium.
-Since the advent of validated and easy-to-implement delirium instruments for ICU patients such as the Confusion Assessment Method for the ICU (CAM-ICU) and the Intensive Care Delirium Screening Checklist (ICDSC), it has been recognized that most ICU delirium is hypoactive, which can easily be missed unless evaluated regularly.
-The causes of delirium in such patients depend on the underlying illnesses, new problems like sepsis and low oxygen levels, and the sedative and pain medicines that are nearly universally given to all ICU patients.
+Since the advent of validated and easy-to-implement delirium instruments for people admitted to the ICU such as the Confusion Assessment Method for the ICU (CAM-ICU) and the Intensive Care Delirium Screening Checklist (ICDSC), it has been recognized that most ICU delirium is hypoactive, and can easily be missed unless evaluated regularly.
+The causes of delirium depend on the underlying illnesses, new problems like sepsis and low oxygen levels, and the sedative and pain medicines that are nearly universally given to all people in the ICU p.
 Outside the ICU, on hospital wards and in nursing homes, the problem of delirium is also a very important medical problem, especially for older patients.

 The most recent area of the hospital in which delirium is just beginning to be monitored routinely in many centers is the Emergency Department, where the prevalence of delirium among older adults is about 10%.
-A systematic review of delirium in general medical inpatients showed that estimates of delirium prevalence on admission ranged from 10 to 31%.
-About 5% to 10% of older adults who are admitted to hospital develop a new episode of delirium while in hospital.
+A systematic review of delirium in general medical inpatients showed that estimates of delirium prevalence on admission ranged 10–31%.
+About 5–10% of older adults who are admitted to hospital develop a new episode of delirium while in hospital.
 Rates of delirium vary widely across general hospital wards.
-Estimates of the prevalence of delirium in nursing homes are between 10% to 45%.
+Estimates of the prevalence of delirium in nursing homes are between 10% and 45%.